 Juicy skillet fried thick-cut pork chops are a favorite in our house.
 Easy for a busy weeknight, and fall-off-the-bone tender!

 He had sliced apples and caramelized onions ready to go, along with a pan sauce lovingly finished off with butter and scraped bits from the bottom of the pan.

-It looked wonderful — warm and comforting.
-A recipe I’m going to tuck away until fall’s crisp, blustery evenings roll in…
+It looked wonderful — so warm and comforting!
+It’s a recipe I’ve tucked away for fall’s crisp, blustery evenings.

+Juicy skillet fried thick-cut pork chops are a favorite in our house.
+Easy for a busy weeknight, and fall-off-the-bone tender!